bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Titanic/README.md

 ![](./.images/Screenshot-Titanic_Initial-18.png)

-While there is some possible some useful information here, at our current junction, not so much.
+While there maybe some useful information here, at our current junction, not so much.

 ![](./.images/Screenshot-Titanic_Initial-19.png)